kayleelauren/Tutorial_TreeInference/tutorial.md

 ####Distances between Profiles
 * Uses profiles to estimate the average distance between the children of two nodes
 * Profile distance at each position is the average dissimilarity of the characters
+* Profile distance is identical to the average distance if the distances are not corrected for multiple substitutions
+and if the sequences do not contain gaps
+* For example, if we join two sequences A and B together, then the profile distance &#916;(AB,C) = (d<sub>u</sub>(A,C)+d<sub>u</sub>(B,C))/2
+* But, we do want to correct for multiple substitutions (especially for large sequences which almost certainly contain gaps)
+* FastTree uses the logarithm of averages between the profiles to make this correction

 ####Distances between Internal Nodes
 * Neighbor-Joining operates on distances between internal nodes rather than on average distances between the members of subtrees